Tuning Nonequilibrium Phase Transitions with Inertia

 We can now approximate the steady-state distribution of ideal ABPs as a function of ${\rm St} \equiv (m/\zeta)/\tau_R$.
 In the presence of an infinite planar hard (no flux) wall at $z=0$ with a bulk density of $\rho^{\infty}$ as $z\rightarrow \infty$, ideal passive systems would recover a uniform density field $\rho(z) = \rho^{\infty}$, consistent with Boltzmann statistics.
 In contrast, overdamped ABPs strongly accumulate on no-flux boundaries despite the absence of an energetic driving force for wetting the surface~\cite{Yan2015a}.
-Continuing to take statistical moments of $\mathcal{P}(\mathbf{x}, \mathbf{u}, \mathbf{q})$ and closing at the nematic level (see SM~\cite{Note2}), we find for $d=2$:
+Continuing to take statistical moments of $\mathcal{P}(\mathbf{x}, \mathbf{u}, \mathbf{q})$ and closing at the nematic level (see SM~\cite{Note1} for a complete derivation), we find for $d=2$, a density profile of: